YuntongGuo/VEX/README.md

-# VEX
+# VEX Robotics 57249C
-This is the Write ups for 57249 C
+This is the code Write ups for 57249 C
+The autonomous code using Jar Template